rsharp-lang/R-sharp/docs/language-design.md

 	return o;
 ```

-generally, the parameter in a function is generic type, so that a function its definition like:
+generally, the parameter in a R# function is generic type, so that a function its definition like:

 ```R
 test <- function(x) {